uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 - Python
 - Javascript

 The models are provided as JSON files so it's entirely possible to use an alternative templating engine.

-Assuming you've decided on using _uhppoted-codegen_, the remainder of this document outlines the process of creating a language specific UHPPOTE binding.
+However, assuming you've decided on using _uhppoted-codegen_, the remainder of this document outlines the process of creating a language specific UHPPOTE binding.

+## Outline

+tl;dr: to generate a language specific binding:

+1. Create a set of six components
+   - API
+   - commands
+   - UHPPOTE
+   - encoder
+   - decoder
+   - UDP

+2. Hand code the _API_, _commands_ and _UDP_ implementations, borrowing heavily from one of the example bindings.

+3. Generate the _UHPPOTE_, _encoder_ and _decoder_ implementation from the models.json as described below (or again just borrowing heavily from the examples).

 ## Preliminary Notes

 ### Go template language

+The Go template language reference is [here](https://pkg.go.dev/text/template).

+Be warned, it's fairly dense and bits of it are arcane enough that you will probably need to consult one of the many, many, many blog posts, articles and Stackoverflow questions out there.

-### Template functions
+### Utility functions

-- CamelCase
+- `CamelCase`
-- camelCase
+- `camelCase`
-- SnakeCase
+- `SnakeCase`
-- snakeCase
+- `snakeCase`
-- kebabCase
+- `kebabCase`
-- lowercase
+- `lowercase`
-- uppercase
+- `uppercase`
-- trim
+- `trim`
-- byte2hex
+- `byte2hex`
-- dump
+- `dump`
-- lookup
+- `lookup`

 ## Models